villesci/mhw_simulation_manuscript/README.md

 # Marine Heatwave Simulation Analysis

-Code and data to replicate results in ... (author and citation info to be added upon acceptance).
+Code and data to replicate results in Villeneuve and White 2024, Journal of Animal Ecology.

 There are three major R markdown scripts that replicate analyses and figures from our paper: